 “Yeah, night,” mumbled Richard.

 Back in the kitchen, the mood was anything but one of relief.
 Uneasiness settled on the kitchen like a dense fog.
 Harriet was bewildered by her discomfort at being alone with her brother.
 It was silly to feel that way about someone with whom she had shared so much of her life.
-Yet this knowledge did little to quell the discomfort.
+Yet, this knowledge did little to quell the discomfort.

 Perhaps that’s why she developed a sudden interest in the dishes on the table, taking great care in collecting each piece and becoming utterly engrossed in cleaning them.
 The running water kept the uncomfortable silence at bay.

 Richard found himself in a similar state, confounded by his complete loss for words.
-It was moments like this when he regretted his reclusive lifestyle.
+It was moments like this, when he regretted his reclusive lifestyle.
 Harriet was obviously not a child anymore.
-So what kind of things did young ladies talk about?
+So, what kind of things did young ladies talk about?
 How old was she anyway?
 Let’s see, she’s three years younger so…she’s twenty-four!
 Could that be right?
 Uh…yeah, she is twenty-four!
 Okay, so what do women her age talk about?

-There was a time when Richard was quite the ladies man, as witty as he was charming.
+There was a time, when Richard was quite the ladies’ man, as witty as he was charming.
 Two years ago, he was a different person.
 Back then, he was fun-loving and easygoing.
-Now…now he was solemn and tense, a mere shadow of his former self.
+Now…now, he was solemn and tense, a mere shadow of his former self.

-In Richard’s mind, the quintessential part of him died two years ago, when his wife blew a hole in his chest and broke his heart.
+In Richard’s mind, a quintessential part of him died two years ago, when his wife blew a hole in his chest and broke his heart.
 How many years must pass before he could remember without waves of anguish overwhelming him?
 At times, it grew so intense that Richard was sure he would lose his mind.
 But then rage would flare up and boil the pain down to a dull, throbbing ache in his chest.

 “Huh?
 Oh, I’m sorry Harriet.
 What did you say?”